hooperben/hooperben/README.md

-i'm a blockchain engineer trying to go full time cryptographer, currently making my living with my hands
+blockchain engineer trying to go full time cryptographer

 you gotta spend money to make money